AarshBatra/biteSizedAQ/README.md

   in the sat data helper script and the names are descriptive enough for it to be easily identifiable.

+## Project 8: biteSizedAQ will be presenting a virtual poster in American Geophysical Unit 2024 meeting!

+- Read more details and background here.

+- View the Interactive Poster in AGU 2024 i poster gallery here.

 ## Project 7: Introducing biteSizedVisuals Series: Tackling Air Pollution One Plot at a Time!

 ### biteSizedVisual \#1: When the Air Chokes: Can India Break Free from Pollution’s Grip?